jacobpollard-stack/p_putida_stats_figures/analysis/analysis.Rmd

 ---
-title: "The Effect of Soil Moisture Content on the Growth and Hexadecane Remediation Capacity of \\emph{Pseudomonas putida}"
+title: The Effect of Soil Moisture Content on the Growth and Hexadecane Remediation Capacity of \emph{Pseudomonas putida}
 author: "Y3948024"
-date: 15-04-2025
+date: "15-04-2025"
 output:
   pdf_document:
     keep_tex: true